liweinan/tcprest/README.md

 	tcpRestServer.addResource(AnotherRestlet.class);

-Then the clients could access this new service by sending request:

-	"AnotherRestlet/someMethod(arg1, arg2, ...)"
+It could also be removed at runtime:

+	tcpRestServer.deleteResource(AnotherRestlet.class);

 ### Extractor

 TcpRestServer needs Extractor to process clients request and map the incoming string data into method call.
-For example, if the user requests:

-	"AnotherRestlet/someMethod(arg1, arg2, ...)"

-TcpRestServer needs to be smart enough to know that user wants to call:
+TcpRestServer needs to be smart enough to know that user wants to call.

-	AnotherRestlet.someMethod(arg1, arg2)

 The Extractor's role is to process client's request and generate a call context:

 	Context context = extractor.extract(request);